CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 Note:

-- coldkit_timer_type: timer's type, delay is a type of delay, only single execution, can be enabled/disabled.
+-  coolkit_timer_type: timer's type, delay is a type of delay, only single execution, can be enabled/disabled.
 - do: The action that needs to be performed by the device, the action that can be performed by Cold and Warm Dual Tone Light delay is the light switch, state: turn on (on), turn off (off)

 ### UIID17 Three-Speed Smart Fan